Can landlords refuse pets in a rented property?

 Find out more about your other rights as a tenant

-You need your landlord’s permission to live with pets in a rented home, and you should always put your request in writing.
-It can be helpful to make all contact with your landlord via email or letter, so you have a record of what’s been said.
+You need your landlord’s permission to live with pets in a rented home, and you must put your request in writing.
+It’s always helpful to make all contact with your landlord via email or letter, so you have a record of what’s been said.

 With more than half of us in the UK owning pets, your landlord might be an animal lover and understand how important your pet is to you.
 It’s worth asking them to see if you can reach an agreement.